-This policy sets out how the Trust discharges its statutory responsibilities relating to safeguarding and promoting the welfare of children who are students at it's schools.
+This policy sets out how MDSA discharges its statutory responsibilities relating to safeguarding and promoting the welfare of children who are students at the Academy.
 Our policy applies to all staff, paid and unpaid, working in schools, including governors.
-Learning Support Assistants, mid-day supervisors, office staff as well as teachers can be the first point of disclosure for a child.
+Teaching Assistants, office staff as well as teachers can be the first point of disclosure for a child.
 Concerned parents/carers may also contact the school and its Governors.